nguyen-tr-thuc/Olist-E-commerce-Data-Analysis./README.md

 ## Customer Segmentation and RFM Modeling

 Using RFM anaylsis and K-means Clustering, we created the below Clusters or segments of customers to further give targetted recommendation to them.
+- We can Upsell high end products to Big Spenders and Cross Sell complimentary products to Loyal and Best Customer (VVIP).

+- Potential Loyalists: They are highly potential to enter our loyal customer segments, discounts for future purchases are very suitable for this audience.

+- Lagging Customers: They are showing promising signs with quantity and value of their purchase but it has been a while since their last purchases.
+Let’s target them with their wishlist items, a limited time offer discount and/or a free delivery.

+- Hibernating Almost Lost: They made some initial purchase but have not seen them since.
+Let’s spend some resource to build our brand awareness with them.

+- Churned Customers: Poorest performers of our RFM model.
+They might have went with our competitors for now and will require a different activation strategy to win them back.
+We can see many things to improve our business through surveying this customer group.